David R. Daines

 David Rainey Daines (born March 23, 1932) was the youngest federal judge in U.S. history—appointed at just 23 to the position of deputy United States commissioner in Territorial Anchorage Alaska during the Eisenhower administration.
-As of 2018, at 86, Daines is also likely the last surviving federal judge appointed during that administration, and continues practicing law more than 60 years after his service as commissioner.
+As of 2023, at 91, Daines is also likely the last surviving federal judge appointed during that administration, and continues practicing law more than 65 years after his service as commissioner.

 Background

 Following Alaska being granted statehood in 1958, Daines resigned to pursue private practice.
-He would later serve as a district attorney in Cache County, Utah, and as a professor of water law and ethics at Utah State University.
+He would later serve as a District Attorney in [Utah's First Judicial District], and as a professor of water law, business law and ethics at Utah State University.

 Professional career

 Early career (1955–1967)

 A year after Daines' appointment to deputy commissioner in 1955, he was appointed as the commissioner, and served in that capacity until 1958 when Alaska was granted statehood.
 Daines resigned in 1958 to start a private law practice, and ran unsuccessfully as a Republican candidate for one of the eleven new State House of Representative seats for Anchorage, coming in third among Republican candidates.
 All eleven Anchorage seats in the first State House of Representatives were won by Democrats in a statewide landslide.

 Following the passing of his father in 1959, Daines returned to Logan, Utah, to take over his father's law practice.
 He ran successfully for district attorney for Utah's First Judicial District in a primary contest against the incumbent Republican.
 He was uncontested in the general election and took office in January, 1961.
 He served in that capacity until 1967, when in the middle of his second, uncontested four-year term as district attorney, he resigned to join the faculty at USU as a tenured professor of business law.